cathy-wumengdie/HelloASL/README.md

 ### What the TA needs to do

-#### 1. Get the Firebase config file
-Ask the project owner for the `google-services.json` file.
+1. Ask the project owner for the `google-services.json` file.

-Place it here:
+2. Place it here: `composeApp/google-services.json`

-`composeApp/google-services.json`

 ## Team Members
 Name: Fangda Dai  Email: fdai@uwaterloo.ca